Battle of Denain: Disunity in the Allied leadership

 The first months of 1712 was marked by disunity among the Grand Alliance.
 As a result of the 1710 British general election, the Whigs had been swept from power in Britain and replaced by the Tories, who were opposed to further British involvement in the war.
 The Tory Harley ministry accused the Duke of Marlborough and his fellow Whigs of war profiteering; as a result, Marlborough, who had led the Allied armies in the Low Countries since 1702, was removed from office by Queen Anne under Tory pressure.

 The Tories were also hostile towards the Dutch Republic, who they did not trust.
 In his 1711 work The Conduct of the Allies, the Tory pamphleteer Jonathan Swift argued that the Dutch were ungrateful allies and a threat to Britain.
-Swift wrote that the Dutch were in "a condition to strike terror into us, with 50,000 veterans ready to invade us from the country which we have conquered for them".
+In another work Swift wrote that the Dutch were in "a condition to strike terror into us, with 50,000 veterans ready to invade us from the country which we have conquered for them".
 The Tory-dominated British House of Commons passed a resolution criticising the Dutch for not fulfilling prior agreements with Britain, which outraged Dutch statesman Anthonie Heinsius and his fellow regenten.
 The Dutch issued a reply to the resolution wherein they refuted its criticisms point by point, greatly embarrassing the Harley ministry.

 Such disputes did not stop the new British government from continuing secret peace negotiations with France.
 To keep their allies in the dark and maintain a strong negotiating position with France, the Harley ministry decided to participate in a new campaign in 1712, if only superficially.
 The Duke of Ormonde was chosen by the ministry to command British troops in the Low Countries for the campaign.
 Although a veteran commander who had served under William III of England in the Nine Years' War, Ormonde was relatively inexperienced; the Tory leader Lord Oxford saw this as an advantage, as he could therefore control him more easily.
 Ormonde had been given secret instructions to frustrate the Allied war effort as much as possible, which would make the Dutch and Austrians more inclined to seek peace.
 However, the Dutch States General did not wish for Ormonde to command Dutch troops, and requested the Austrians to send Prince Eugene of Savoy back to Holland instead.
 The Austrians agreed to this and sent Eugene along with an additional 20,000 soldiers.